 Ms. Leggett holds a Bachelor's degree in Biology from McGill University, a Master's degree in Biology from the University of Calgary and has her ICD.D designation from the Institute of Corporate Directors.

 Mr. Gordon Ulrich joined the Alberta Electric System Operator Board in January 2009.
-He is Chair of the Power System Committee and also a member of the Human Resources Committee.
+He is Chair of the Power System Committee and also a member of the Audit Committee and Human Resources Committee.

 Mr. Ulrich has extensive experience in the coal and energy industries and is active in community and industry affairs.